 Setting the national standard

 NCRA takes seriously the need to develop and administer objective and valid exams.
 The judicial system, and society as a whole, depends heavily on the services that only a qualified court reporter can provide.
-Therefore, working with Professional Examination Services and Pearson VUE, two premier national testing authorities, we have established a test development and administration process that ensures that those who pass an NCRA certification are truly qualified to provide court reporting services based on that established standard.
+Therefore, working with Pearson VUE, Realtime Coach, and ProctorU, we have established a test development and administration process that ensures best practices and standards.
+This establishes that those who pass NCRA required tests and become certified are truly qualified to provide court reporting services based on that established standard.

 NCRA also takes seriously the needs of states that use or recognize the RPR certification as their standard of practice.
 We work vigorously to maintain the integrity of the NCRA testing process while at the same time striving to provide the best member service possible.